 Incredible individuals collide with amazing innovations in this blog created to inspire and motivate you to action!

-Check out this recent interview with the iGEM team from University of Calgary, and learn about their exciting project and hopes for this iGEM season and beyond.
+Check out this recent interview with the iGEM team from University of Lethbridge, and learn about their exciting plans for this iGEM season and beyond.

 - What is unique about your team?
 Any memorable moments?

 It is the University of Lethbridge Collegiate iGEM team’s 10th year of participation.

 - What is your team’s favorite fun activity?
 What’s something your team does to bond?